-Aggressive driving and road rage.
-We are all susceptible to feelings of frustration and impatience when driving.
-And that can affect our driving.
-After all, we are busy people with jobs, kids, errands, family, pets, and it can be tempting to think that if we just got to our destination a few minutes quicker, we’d be happier.
-(More about that later).
-But we shouldn’t let the urge turn into habit.
-Road rage kills.
-And the fact is that acting on road rage can be a criminal offense, while “aggressive driving” is a traffic offense.
+We are all susceptible to feelings of frustration and impatience when on the road, and that can affect our driving.
+After all, we are busy people with jobs, kids, errands, family and pets.
+It’s tempting to believe that if we can just get to our destination a few minutes earlier, we’d be happier.

-When aggressive driving, including use of rude gestures or yelling, escalates to a driver intentionally running someone off the road, or getting out of a vehicle and assaulting another driver, the result can sometimes be deadly.
+When aggressive driving, including the use of rude gestures or yelling, escalates to a driver intentionally running someone else off the road, or getting out of a vehicle and assaulting another driver – these road rage accidents can become deadly.
 Here are some suggestions for avoiding the trap of becoming an aggressive driver:

-2. Check for possible traffic delays and choose an alternative route.
-We all get frustrated with unexpected delays (especially if we are running late) and you may be able to avoid this by checking the news or internet for traffic alerts.
+- Check for possible traffic delays and choose an alternative route.
+We all get frustrated with unexpected delays (especially if we are running late), and you may be able to avoid this by checking the news or the internet for traffic alerts.

-Don’t let the aggressive drivers that are out there prevent you from getting where you want to go safely.
+Don’t let the aggressive drivers out there prevent you from getting where you want to go safely.
 Both you and the other driver are piloting several thousand pound missiles down the highway at a fast rate of speed.
-That’s not the time to act out on your frustration or anger.
+That is not the time to act out on your frustration or anger.

 By the way, did you know that speeding doesn’t really get you to your destination much faster?
 For instance, if you are taking a 30 mile trip on the highway and travel 70 miles an hour instead of 65, you’ll get to your destination less than two minutes sooner.
-(2) At 75 instead of 65?
+At 75 instead of 65?
 Three minutes sooner.
-(3) So if you’re driving only 10 miles away and you go 75 instead of 65 miles an hour?
+So if you’re driving only 10 miles away and you go 75 instead of 65 miles an hour?
 You save just one minute.
-(4) Assuming you don’t get a ticket or cause an accident.
+Assuming you don’t get a ticket or cause an accident in the meantime.
 So slow down, take a deep breath and drive safely.